SarahDiazZ/Database_Project/p1_diaz/README.md

     1. Open the `File` tab
     2. Click on `Open SQL Script`
     3. Click on the lightning bolt to execute the script

+## Usage
+After setting up the database, you can connect to it and verify that the tables and data have been correctly created inserted.
+Use your database client or command line interface to run queries and check the data.